artcuddy/project3-enigma/README.md

 *   Testing inputs were used to ensure user inputs would be handled correctly and appropriate feedback to the user was shown on screen.
 As mentioned above in the Features Section for how user inputs were handled.

     * User Name:
-    As this will accept anything but nothing entered, the enter key was pressed to ensure error was caught and handled appropriately.
+    This will accept letters and numbers but cannot be blank or just numbers, the space key was pressed and also just numbers entered to ensure the errors was caught and handled appropriately.

     * Player Choice:
     To test capital and small R and P were typed in and also other random inputs such as spaces, other letters, words or numbers to ensure error caught and handled appropriately.

     * Player Guess:
     As this will only accept 4 numbers between 1-8 separated by a space, many other combinations of input were tested.
 For example, more or fewer numbers were entered, numbers less than 1 or greater than 8 were entered.
-Numbers without spaces or extra spaces and also random special characters and no entry at all were all tested to ensure errors were caught and handled appropriately.
+Random special characters and no entry at all were all tested to ensure errors were caught and handled appropriately.

     * ENIGMA Code Hint:
     The ENIGMA code was printed to the terminal during development to help with testing the code hint generated matched the player's guesses.
 It was checked to ensure numbers in the correct position generated a GREEN hint, numbers in incorrect position generated a YELLOW hint and numbers not in the ENIGMA code at all generated a RED hint.

     * Attempts Left:
     Attempts left was checked by playing the game through to see if guesses left decreased by 1 each time and also that guesses left did not change if an input error was entered.

     * Game Won / Game Lost
     The game was tested on winning and losing to ensure the correct messages were displayed for both.

     * Play Again